Whether you plan to put your home on the market in the immediate future or sometime down the road, it is important to learn the value of staging.

 9. Art and Decor: Choose tasteful art and decor that complements the home’s style without overwhelming it.
 Less is more.
 Be sure artwork is not hung too high.
 The center of the piece should be 62 inches from the floor.

 11. Show the function of spaces: Create a cozy reading nook, or stage a home office to show how a space can function.
+Redfin has some great ideas on how to stage a house, here!

 12. Professional Help: Consider hiring a professional stager for expert guidance.
 There are many tasks to do when preparing for a move.
 About 75% of sellers see a return on investment of 5-15% over the asking price when they choose to professionally stage their homes before they put them up for sale.

 I offer a 1-2 hour staging consultation for those living in their homes during the selling process.
 We walk through the home together, including the yard, garage, and storage areas.
 I offer suggestions as we go, followed up by a written report.
 I can also assist with the actual staging, if help is preferred.
+Click here to get started!

 Remember, the goal is to create a neutral, appealing environment that allows potential buyers to see themselves living in the home.